MicrosoftDocs/azure-devops-yaml-schema/content/target.md

 ---
 title: target definition
-description: target definition reference. ms.date: 01/28/2022
+description: target definition reference. ms.date: 02/03/2022
 monikerRange: "= azure-pipelines || = azure-pipelines-2020 || = azure-pipelines-2020.1"
 ---

 # target definition

 Tasks run in an execution context, which is either the agent host or a container.
-An individual step may override its context by specifying a `target`.

 :::moniker range="= azure-pipelines-2020"